Start Splunk Enterprise for the first time

 The startup sequence displays:

-Note: If the default ports are already in use (or are otherwise not available), Splunk will offer to use the next available port.
-You can either accept this option or specify a port for Splunk to use.
+Note: If the default ports are already in use (or are otherwise not available), Splunk Enterprise offers to use the next available port.
+You can either accept this option or specify a port to use.

 There are two other